timoanttila/timoanttila/src/routes/about/about.md

 - Full-stack developer and owner at [Tuspe Design Oy](https://tuspe.com/en).
 - Co-founder and part-time full-stack developer at [Ratsukko Solutions](https://ratsukko.com/).
-- Developing and running my own sports and e-commerce platforms / SaaS services.
+- Building and managing my own sports and e-commerce platforms, including SaaS services.
-- Maintaining a small number of servers and being in charge of the security and backup of clients' websites.
+- Responsible for maintaining servers and ensuring the security and backups of client websites.
-- Day trading gold, indices and forex.
+- Actively day trading gold, indices, and forex.

 ## Personal life

-- Married to a Kenyan woman.
+- Husband to amazing Kenyan woman.
+- Proud dad to a wonderful daughter.
 - Fascinated by artificial intelligence, technological marvels, and human behavior.
-- Investing in stocks, mutual funds, and cryptocurrencies in the long term.
+- Long-term investor in stocks, mutual funds, and cryptocurrencies.
-- Watching too many movies and series.
+- Movie and series enthusiast.
 - Nature lover.

 ## Languages